aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 pointers where possible.
 This change means that many service clients operations no longer require your application to pass pointer references for the following types: `uint8`, `uint16`, `uint32`, `int8`, `int16`, `int32`, `float32`, `float64`, `bool`.
-Similarly, slice and map element types have been updated accordingly to reflect whether their elements must be passed as pointer references accordingly.
+Similarly, slice and map element types have been updated accordingly to reflect whether their elements must be passed as pointer references.

 The [aws]({{< apiref "aws" >}}) package contains helper functions for creating pointers for the Go built-in types, these helpers should be used to more easily handle creating pointer types for these Go types.
-Similarly helpers methods are provided for safely de-referencing pointer values for these types.
+Similarly, helper methods are provided for safely de-referencing pointer values for these types.
 For example, the [aws.String]({{< apiref "aws#String" >}}) function converts from `string` &rArr; `*string`.
 Inversely, the [aws.ToString]({{< apiref "aws#ToString" >}}) converts from `*string` &rArr; `string`.
 When upgrading your